 Majority of patients are asymptomatic.
 Ketoacidosis is uncommon and is usually secondary to stress (eg infection).

-Using a composite score of four blood biomarkers may be useful for predicting the risk of type 2 diabetes (T2D) in a Chinese population, suggests the nested case-control analysis of the Singapore Chinese Health Study (SCHS).
+Using a composite score of four blood biomarkers may be useful for predicting the risk of type 2 diabetes (T2D) in a Chinese population, suggests a nested case-control analysis of the Singapore Chinese Health Study (SCHS).

-Use of a closed-loop system, also known as the artificial pancreas, led to better glycaemic control in terms of more time spent in the target glycaemic range than a sensor-augmented insulin pump in patients with type 1 diabetes (T1D), according to the iDCL* study.
+Use of a closed-loop system, also known as artificial pancreas, led to better glycaemic control in terms of more time spent in the target glycaemic range than a sensor-augmented insulin pump in patients with type 1 diabetes (T1D), according to the iDCL* study.

 Patients with chronic obstructive pulmonary disease (COPD) who initiate treatment with inhaled corticosteroids (ICS) may have an elevated risk of developing type 2 diabetes mellitus (T2DM), according to a matched cohort study.